elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-does-the-purpose-of-persuasive-writing-influence-its-effectiveness.md

 url: /learn/education-studies/questions/how-does-the-purpose-of-persuasive-writing-influence-its-effectiveness
 score: -1.0
 related_article1:
-    id: 168645
+    id: 168644
-    title: What is the purpose of a writing portfolio, and how is it typically structured?
+    title: >-
+        Why is evidence important in persuasive writing, and how does it enhance credibility?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-purpose-of-a-writing-portfolio-and-how-is-it-typically-structured
+    url: /learn/education-studies/questions/why-is-evidence-important-in-persuasive-writing-and-how-does-it-enhance-credibility
 related_article2:
-    id: 168634
+    id: 168638
+    title: >-
-    title: In what professional contexts is expository writing most commonly used?
+        In what professional settings are narrative reports commonly utilized?
     subject: Education Studies
-    url: /learn/education-studies/questions/in-what-professional-contexts-is-expository-writing-most-commonly-used
+    url: /learn/education-studies/questions/in-what-professional-settings-are-narrative-reports-commonly-utilized
 related_article3:
-    id: 168634
+    id: 168636
-    title: In what professional contexts is expository writing most commonly used?
+    title: >-
+        How do anecdotes and personal experiences enhance a personal narrative?
     subject: Education Studies
-    url: /learn/education-studies/questions/in-what-professional-contexts-is-expository-writing-most-commonly-used
+    url: /learn/education-studies/questions/how-do-anecdotes-and-personal-experiences-enhance-a-personal-narrative
 related_article4:
-    id: 168642
+    id: 168631
-    title: How do supporting styles contribute to the main objective of a piece of writing?
+    title: >-
+        What are some common techniques used in persuasive writing to engage the audience?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-supporting-styles-contribute-to-the-main-objective-of-a-piece-of-writing
+    url: /learn/education-studies/questions/what-are-some-common-techniques-used-in-persuasive-writing-to-engage-the-audience
 related_article5:
-    id: 168650
+    id: 168631
-    title: What are the essential components of a research report, and how do they contribute to its purpose?
+    title: >-
+        What are some common techniques used in persuasive writing to engage the audience?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-essential-components-of-a-research-report-and-how-do-they-contribute-to-its-purpose
+    url: /learn/education-studies/questions/what-are-some-common-techniques-used-in-persuasive-writing-to-engage-the-audience
 ---

 &nbsp;